alexlogorz/alix-cli/README.md

 # Alix CLI

-Alix is a CLI tool that extracts product data and images from AliExpress.
-Moreover, it leverages generative AI to craft product descriptions for you.
+An application designed to extract product data from AliExpress, featuring advanced generative AI for automatic creation of titles and descriptions.

 ## Table of Contents